 Current Use, or Use Value Appraisal (UVA)

-Use Value Appraisal is the premier conservation program in Vermont.
-Also known as Current Use or UVA, the program promotes conservation values, offers substantial saving on property taxes, and supports the working landscape.
-Vermont foresters can help landowners benefit from this successful conservation program.
+Use Value Appraisal is the land premier conservation program in Vermont.
+Also known as Current Use or UVA, the program promotes conservation values, offers substantial saving on property taxes, protects sensitive areas and supports the working landscape.
+Vermont foresters can help landowners benefit from this successful land protection program.

 What is Current Use?

-Current Use is a win-win-win program that the state offers to landowners in Vermont.
+Current Use is a state program available people in Vermont who own 25 acres or more.
 It allows landowners to save on property taxes, helps conserve forest and farm land, and supports the working landscape.
 These multiple goals embodied in Current Use are what make it such a successful land conservation program in Vermont.

 The main idea of Current Use is to tax land at the value for which it is being used.
-Instead of property being taxed at its “highest and best use” price, which is essentially its maximum value as a development, it gets taxed at a rate more compatible with income derived from forestry and/or farming.
-The result is that landowners have less pressure to build because of elevated property taxes.
+Instead of property being taxed at its “highest and best use” price, which is usually its maximum value as a development, it gets taxed at a rate more compatible with income derived from forestry and/or farming.
+The result is that landowners have less pressure to build due to elevated property taxes.

 A second major goal is to allow woodlands to continue to provide ecological, environmental and cultural benefits important to Vermont.
 This includes wetland protection, wildlife habitat, nutrient cycling erosion control and the like.
 Also, a well forested landscape provides important recreation opportunities such as hiking, hunting, fishing, skiing, snowmobiling, birding, and general peace and solitude.

 Third, the Current Use Program is meant to support the working landscape.
-By providing local sourced raw materials for lumber, pulp and wood heat, a well-managed forest provides income to landowners while creating jobs for loggers, mills, land managers and others.
+By producing locally sourced raw materials for lumber, pulp and wood heat, a well-managed forest provides income to landowners while creating jobs for loggers, mills, land managers and others.

-In short, by enrolling in Current Use landowners agree not to develop their land, and to manage it for forest or farm products.
-In doing so, their property taxes will be reduced, and in most cases reduced dramatically.
+In short, by enrolling in Current Use, landowners agree not to develop their land, and to manage it for forest and/or farm products, and resource protection.
+In doing so, property taxes are reduced, and in most cases reduced dramatically.

 How Does Current Use Work?